 What to get the people who have everything…

 It’s hard to believe it’s that time of year already, but here we are.
-Last year I wrote The Christmas Gift Edit, a list of do’s and don’t for him and her that was surprisingly popular among my network of friends.
-It was a strange feeling to be responsible for most gifts my family, friends, and friends of friends received.
+Last year I wrote The Couples Christmas Gift Edit, a list of do’s and don’t for him and her that was surprisingly popular among my network of friends.
+It was a strange feeling to be responsible for most of the gifts my family and friends received!

 So this year I decided to do something a little different and focus on gifts for millennials.
 Why?
 Well, I’ve been banging on about experiences over material goods like any good millennial, and that’s when it clicked.
 Why are we still gifting things when we can gift experiences?